Rockport, Texas... Birding

 make the long journey home to their summer nesting ground.

-There are many ways to see the Whooping Cranes and the migratory birds.
+There are many ways to see the Whooping Cranes and hundreds of other migratory birds.

 One if by land; Two if by sea.